 I was a topper in my school and suddenly failing so many times used to make me doubt myself.

-It was tough to attend family functions with everyone asking me the same question – BETA CA HO GAYI.
+Everytime when I attended a family function, everyone used to ask me the same question – BETA CA HO GAYI.
 They looked at me with those eyes of being lazy or being dumb.

 Some of them would indirectly tell me that I was not giving my best.